The best cinemas comply with the current DCI Specifications and SMPTE 431 standards.

 The best cinemas have good acoustics with good acoustic materials on the walls.

 The best cinemas are adjusted and calibrated to sound good.

 The best cinemas are powerful enough to be able to play content at reference levels.

-Example: In a Uncalibrated cinema with 35 fL and low contrast ratio:
+Example: In an Uncalibrated cinema with 35 fL and a low contrast ratio: